lamooooo1418/Tic-tac-toe/README.md

 ### Description for the Winner
-- if condition that check After each click on the board if vertical ,Horiztanlly or Daiognal has the same Symbol So the Player Wins and Reinintialize it .
+if condition that check After each click on the board of vertical ,Horizontally or Diagonally has the same Symbol So the Player Wins and re Initialize the Cells .
+Otherwise it's Tie game